-Fitness assessments are a series of tests that help you, as the Personal Trainer, determine the current level of your clients and is then used to create individualised progressive programmes.
+Fitness assessments are a series of tests that help you determine the current level of your clients and is then used to create individualised progressive programmes.

 The questions always posed are:

 - What assessments should be completed with the client?

 - How many tests should we complete?